 Ginger-garlic paste is a staple of Indian cooking.
 Here, you have two options.
-Either buy premade paste (sold in separate bottles or tubes in any Indian grocery store or even Walmart and Superstore).
+Either buy premade ginger and garlic paste (sold in separate bottles or tubes).
 Or make it at home – a very easy step.
 All you need to do is take equal quantities of both in a blender, add a little water and blend to a smooth paste.
 You can store this paste in a sealed glass jar in the refrigerator for a couple of weeks, at the least.

-Dry red chillies are also easily found in Indian grocery stores.
+Dry red chillies are also found in Indian grocery stores.

 How to make lamb karahi gosht

 This is an easy lamb curry with few ingredients and a straightforward method of cooking.
 Here’s how you make it –

 Take the lamb in a deep glass bowl and mix in the ginger-garlic paste and salt.
 Cover with clingwrap and leave to marinate in a cool place.
 While you are doing the other steps, the meat will be marinated.